wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 ## Implementing Prefab in Project

-To implement Prefab in the project, expand the Prefab tab in the sidebar and select your custom prefab.
+To implement Prefab in the project, expand the Prefab tab in the sidebar and select your custom Prefab.
 Drag and drop on the Design screen.

 <img src={ImplementPrefab} style={{width:"100%"}} /><br/><br/>